 On December 7, 1857, when the free-staters took over the Legislature, they convened in Lecompton.
 But they didn’t stay.
 Instead, they adjourned to Lawrence’s Babcock & Lykins Building on Massachusetts Ave.

-How to visit the Kansas Territorial Capital Trail: During Quantrill’s Raid in 1863, the bank building burned to the ground.
+How to visit the Kansas Territorial Capital Trail: The bank building burned during Quantrill’s Raid in 1863.
 Use Lawrence’s Historic Sites of Quantrill’s Raid self-guided tour.

 Minneola, the 24-hour capital

 The free staters’ rejection of Lecompton attracted opportunists.
 Perry Fuller and his associates bought 14.5 sections in northeast Franklin County.
 After their purchases, they printed maps of beautiful Minneola, the new Kansas metropolis.
-To entice legislative interest, they donated land and town company stock to the Legislators.
+They donated land and town company stock to the Legislators to entice legislative interest.
 These incentives persuaded the Legislature to approve Minneola as the next Kansas territorial capital.

 Visiting the Kansas Territorial Capital Trail: Minneola was one mile east of Centropolis at the Stafford and Iowa Road intersection.
 (Present-day Minneola, Kan., is in Clark County.)
 The Franklin County Historical Society in Ottawa has the door of Minneola’s Governor’s Mansion in its collection.
 The would-be state capitol moved to Second and Main in Ottawa.
 The building later burned.